edwinbulter/quote-lambda-tf/scripts/README.md

 Python script for automated DynamoDB Point-In-Time Recovery (PITR) restore operations.

-**Purpose:** Restore all three DynamoDB tables (quotes, user-likes, user-views) to any point within the last 35 days using a single command.
+**Purpose:** Restore all three DynamoDB tables (quotes, user-likes, user-progress) to any point within the last 35 days using a single command.
 Handles the complete restore workflow including table creation, data verification, data swap, and cleanup.

 #### Features